Fine corrections in the effective string describing SU(2) Yang-Mills theory in three dimensions: Simulation setting and results

-The fact that we found a negative value for $\gamma_3$ is indeed rather non-trivial: in particular, it rules out the axionic string \emph{Ansatz} for the EST describing this gauge theory.
+The fact that $\gamma_3$ is negative was already noted in ref.~\cite{Athenodorou:2016kpd} and is non-trivial: in particular, as shown in ref.~\cite{EliasMiro:2019kyf}, it does not allow to prove the Axionic String \emph{Ansatz} for the EST describing this gauge theory.

+The contribution associated with the $\gamma_3$ term is only the first term of an infinite series of higher-order corrections to the Nambu-Got{\={o}} action.
+Unfortunately, our data do not allow us to extract information about the subleading terms, due to the fact that discretization effects on $N_t$ are too large.
+All our attempts to fit the data adding a further term in the Taylor expansion, i.e. fitting the data with:

+led to values for $k_4$ and $k_5$ compatible with zero within their uncertainties (the two terms tend to compensate each other in the fit).

+We can compare our results with those obtained in ref.~\cite{Athenodorou:2016kpd} at $\beta=16.0$.
+Fitting the values for $E_0$ reported in ref.~\cite{Athenodorou:2016kpd} with eq.~(\ref{universality}), one finds $k_4\simeq 0.80$, but using instead eq.~(\ref{universality2}) one finds $k_4=0.069(25)$ and $k_5=0.045(22)$, with a string tension $\sigma_0=0.007644(4)$, in full agreement with the value quoted in ref.~\cite{Athenodorou:2016kpd}, which is $\sigma_0=0.0076416(46)$, and a reduced $\chi^2=1.33$.
+This $k_4$ value is compatible with the one that we found at smaller values of $\beta$, suggesting that simulations at even larger $\beta$ may lead to reliable estimates also for $k_5$.

-It is interesting to compare this result for $\gamma_3$ with the one obtained in refs.~\cite{Dubovsky:2014fma,Conkey:2016qju,Chen:2018keo} for the $\SU(6)$ Yang-Mills theory in three dimensions, using the lattice data from ref.~\cite{Athenodorou:2011rx}, which was of similar magnitude but opposite in sign.
-This shows explicitly that, at this level of resolution, the EST is not universal anymore: instead it encodes, as it should, the specific properties of the underlying Yang-Mills theory.
+Finally, it is interesting to compare our result for $\gamma_3$ with the one obtained in refs.~\cite{Dubovsky:2014fma,Conkey:2016qju,Chen:2018keo} for the $\SU(6)$ Yang-Mills theory in three dimensions, using the lattice data from ref.~\cite{Athenodorou:2011rx}, which was of similar magnitude but opposite in sign.
+Moreover, estimates for $k_4$ can be extracted for the $\SU(4)$, $\SU(6)$, and $\SU(8)$ theories using the results for the ground-state energy from ref.~\cite{Athenodorou:2016kpd}: this leads to results that are different for the different gauge groups, showing explicitly that, at this level of resolution, the EST is not universal anymore: instead it encodes, as it should, the specific properties of the underlying Yang-Mills theory.